Ray Ferritto: Early life

-Career
+Criminal career

 Ferritto was arrested, along with four other men, of attempting to rob a gas station in Erie, in August 1957.
 Ferritto pleaded guilty, and was sentenced to three to six years in state prison.

-In Warren, Ferritto met Ronald "The Crab" Carabbia and Tony "Tony Dope" Delsanter.
+In Warren, Ferritto met Ronald "Ronnie the Crab" Carabbia and Anthony "Tony Dope" Delsanter.
 Carabbia and his three brothers were all known as "the Crab", which was a play on their last name, and had become prominent in the organized crime scene in Youngstown.
-Delsanter was a made man in the Cleveland crime family.
-He managed the family's gambling interests in the Mahoning Valley.
+Delsanter was a made man in the Cleveland crime family who managed the family's gambling interests in the Mahoning Valley.

 In 1958, at age twenty-nine, Ferritto was arrested for burglary.
 He pleaded guilty and served three years of a three- to five-year sentence.
 Once out, Ferritto spent some time in the Cleveland area where he committed several burglaries with his childhood friends, Allie Calabrese and Pasquale "Butchie" Cisternino.

 By the late 1960s, Ferritto had moved to Los Angeles where he was associated with a group of Cleveland mobsters, including Julius Petro.
 In the forties, Petro avoided a death sentence on a retrial in a murder case.
 Ferritto and Petro were associates of Jimmy Fratianno, who was closely associated with the Los Angeles crime family.
 Likewise, Ferritto was trying to make a name for himself.
+He never became an inducted, or "made", member of the Mafia, however.

 In 1969, Ferritto booked a flight from Los Angeles to Erie.
 He was driven to the airport by another burglar, originally from Cleveland.
 Accompanying the two to the airport was gangster Julius Petro.
-An accomplice wheeled the car into an airport parking garage spot.
+The accomplice wheeled the car into an airport parking garage spot.
 Ferritto waited for a plane to take off, put a gun to the back of Julius Petro's head and fired a shot, killing him.
 The single fatal shot was muffled by the jet engines.
 The murder resulted from a conflict with a well-known and successful bookmaker in Los Angeles who used Petro as muscle.
 Ferritto and his accomplice were likely candidates for the contract since they both also disliked Petro.
 Fratianno confirmed the facts of Petro's murder after Fratianno became a government witness in 1977.

 Prior to the murder hit at the airport, Ferritto tried to plant a bomb in Petro's car.
 While assembling the explosive, Ferritto accidentally detonated the blasting cap, causing a minor injury to his leg.
 He opted for the "one-way ride" method of execution next.
 Petro's killing went unsolved for years until a dramatic turn of events began to unfold.